Skip to Content

 Do you want to know how to find all the best fruit picking jobs in Norway?

 Majestic fjords, the Northern Lights, Norway is a country filled with the wonders of nature.
-Imagine that you can explore and appreciate the wonderful outdoors in Norway and get paid for it!
+Imagine being able to explore and appreciate the wonderful outdoors in Norway and getting paid for it!

-When people think of fruits in Norway, the first thing that will come to mind is berries.
+When I think of fruits in Norway, the first thing that comes to my mind is berries.

 Strawberries, cloudberries, blueberries, and lingonberries are some berries you can find in Norway.